WMD-group/kgrid/README.md

 ----------------

 * Take input file and length cutoff as optional arguments
 * Support for VASP (delegated to Lee Burton)

 Long-term goals
 ---------------

 * Generate suitable input files directly
-    * This may involve integrating this script into a larger, more general program
+    * May involve integrating this script into a larger, more general program

 Disclaimer
 ----------